mttmcgrgr/dwel/readme.md

 ### Background

-Keeping in touch with your landlord or tenants is important and can be

 ### Functionality & MVP

-With this extension, users will be able to:
+With this app, users will be able to:

+- [ ] login using fingerprint ID (landlords and tenants)
-- [ ] Tenants can send messages to their landlord and
+- [ ] send messages and create message threads (tenants and landlords)
-- [ ] Tenants can create to-dos for their landlord
+- [ ] Create to-dos with applicable info (tenants)
-- [ ] Landlords can message their tenants and check off user created to-dos
+- [ ] Respond to to-do items and mark as done (landlord)
-- [ ] Tenants and Landlords can review history of to-dos and messages
+- [ ] View message and todo history for each property (landlords and tenants)
+- [ ] View messages, todos and tenants by property (landlord)

+Bonus features:

+- [ ] Venmo payments using Venmo API (tenants and landlords)

 ### Wireframes